UtilitiesforMyHome.com is supported by commissions from some of the providers we list on our site.

 Can I opt out of the Eversource delivery charge?

-No, you cannot opt out of the delivery charge if your home is connected to the grid.
-Even if you generate your own solar power, you will still face a minimum monthly connection fee.
+No, you cannot opt out of the delivery charge if your home is physically connected to the utility grid.
+Even if you generate your own solar power, you will still face a minimum monthly connection and customer charge to maintain grid access.

 Does switching my energy supplier lower my Eversource delivery charge?

 No, you cannot switch your delivery provider.
-Eversource is the regulated utility assigned to your specific geographic region in Massachusetts or Connecticut, meaning they are the only company authorized to deliver power to your home.
+Eversource is the regulated monopoly assigned to your specific geographic region in Massachusetts or Connecticut, meaning they are the only utility legally authorized to deliver power to your home.

 Does solar power eliminate the delivery charge?

 Not entirely.
-Even with solar panels, you typically remain connected to the grid to draw power at night or during cloudy days, which requires paying a basic customer charge.
-However, net metering allows you to offset your volume, which can significantly reduce the variable portion of your delivery fees.
-You can learn more about how this works in our solar energy guide.
+Even with rooftop solar panels, you typically remain connected to the grid to draw power at night or during cloudy days.
+This requires paying a basic customer charge.
+However, net metering allows you to offset your volume, which can significantly reduce the variable portion of your delivery fees over time.

 How often do Eversource rates change?

 Eversource supply and delivery rates are reviewed regularly.
-While supply rates typically adjust on fixed dates like January 1 and July 1, delivery rates can change at different times based on when state regulators approve new rate cases or policy adjustments.
+While standard service supply rates typically adjust on fixed dates like January 1 and July 1, delivery rates can change at different times based on exactly when state regulators approve new rate cases or local policy adjustments.

 About the Author